jbowdre/virtuallypotato/content/about.md

 +++
 title = "Hi, I'm John"
-description = "I’m no vExpert but I can generally fumble through a project and make it work.
+description = "I can generally fumble through a project and make it work.
 Here’s how I did it." date = "2021-12-09" aliases = ["about-john", "about-me", "contact"] author = "John Bowdre"